spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 function is going to be the event from the theme select box that we're about to make.

+Let's go through adding in the function and adding that to the state.

 ![](https://thepracticaldev.s3.amazonaws.com/i/3bh3bwi4ekb24uowvm65.gif)

 ### Add the theme select

+Now we want a want to call the `handleThemeChange` function that is part of the `SiteThemeProvider` via the `SiteThemeContext`!
+I'm sure this all making perfect sense right now so let's get right in there and define the component that we're going to use to consume the `SiteThemeContext.Provider` with a `ThemeSelect` component!

 <!-- Links -->